MattiaBuffi/ingswAM2021-Buffi-Arvati-Bianchi/ReadMe.md

 **In order to play multiplayer from different locations port forwarding is needed.**

-**CLI and GUI Tested on Windows and Linux Terminal, we can't test MacOs because none of Us have a Mac**
+**CLI and GUI Tested on Windows and Linux Terminal, we can't test MacOs because none of Us have a Mac.**

+ #### _Cheats_

+It is possible to start the game with 99 resources of each type inside the chest, but to do so it is necessary to get the source code.
+You must uncomment line 54 of the StateSetupResources class, present at the path src / main / java / it.polimi.ingsw / Model / Player / States.
+**After removing the comment you will need to create the jar again.**